MCSJOURNEY/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Studying for master's degree in basic mathematics in Wuhan University, interested in dynamical systems, fractal geometry and L-algebra.
+Studying in pure mathematics in Wuhan University, interested in dynamical systems and fractal.
 All kinds of interesting things, a wide range of hobbies.
 {style="text-align: justify;"}